Arnold Schwarzenegger's Workout Routine for the 1975 Mr. Olympia

 But Arnold performed something of a miracle by adding over 50lb of rock-hard muscle to his body in just 90 days.
 He did this by training six days per week; twice per day on Monday, Wednesday and Friday, and once per day on Tuesday, Thursday and Saturday.
 By the time of the competition, he was in possibly the greatest shape of his life.
-This is the workout he used to get him there, the 1975 Mr. Olympia Arnold Schwarzenegger workout routine.
+This is the routine he used to get him there - Arnold Schwarzenegger's 1975 Mr. Olympia workout routine.

 Monday, Wednesday, Friday Morning Routine

 - Bench Press (shoulder width grip) 5 X 8-10